best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 Most of this list is beyond the scope of this article, but it's useful to know that these factors effect the exact size of a data set.

-As usual we'll start with some imports and creating a `SparkSession`.
+As usual we'll start with some imports and creating a Spark session.
 ````{tabs}
 ```{code-tab} py
 from pyspark.sql import SparkSession, functions as F